-- 2.9 The proposal was publicised by a site notice, press notice and direct neighbour notification of residents. - 2.10 1 letter of objection was received from a resident that immediately adjoins the premises i.e., No.10 Brook Street.
-These were in response to the initial Section 73 application which proposed unrestricted late evening open Fridays or Saturdays all year.
-The grounds of objection are as follows:
+- 2.12 The proposal was publicised by a site notice, press notice and direct neighbour notification of residents. - 2.13 2 letters of objection were received from a resident that immediately adjoins the premises i.e. No.10 Brook Street.
+These were in response to the initial Section 73 application which proposed unrestricted late evening open Fridays or Saturdays all year and then to the revised Full application.
+The grounds of objection are as follows;